Synthetixio/SIPs/sips/sip-97.md

 - `minCollateral` the minimum collateral required to open a loan.
 - `issueFeeRate` the fee for opening a loan.

+Aditionally, for erc20 collateral contracts, we must set the `underlyingAsset`, which will be used as the collateral.

 For the collateral manager, the following values must be set.

 - `baseBorrowRate` the base interest rate applied to all borrows.
 - `baseShortRate` the base interest rate applied to all shorts (see [SIP 103](https://sips.synthetix.io/sips/sip-103) for context).
+- `maxDebt` the maximum amount of debt, in sUSD, issuable by all contracts combined.

 #### Proposed Initial Values